Sukanya Samruddhi Yojana5 min read

 A. Opening of the SSY Account

-- Sukanya Samriddhi Yojana Account can be opened anytime after the birth of girl child but before the completion of 10 years of her age.
-Amount is required to be deposited in the account for 15 years from the date of opening an account.
-After that deposits are not allowed, interest will be earned on the balance amount till the date of maturity/ marriage of girl child, whichever is earlier.
-Only one account can be opened for one girl child, and for maximum up to 2 girl child.
+- Sukanya Samriddhi Yojana Account can be opened anytime after the birth of a girl child but before the completion of 10 years of her age.
+The amount is required to be deposited in the account for 15 years from opening an account.
+After that, deposits are not allowed; interest will be earned on the balance amount until the maturity/ marriage of the girl child, whichever is earlier.
+Only one account can be opened for one girl child and a maximum of up to 2 girl children.

-- Guardian should submit his identity proof, address proof and birth certificate of girl child, while opening the account in her name.
-A girl child can operate the account on attaining 10 years of her age.
+- Guardian should submit his identity proof, address proof, and birth certificate of the girl child while opening the account in her name.
+A girl child can operate the account on attaining 10 years of age.

 B. Withdrawal from SSY Account

-- Once a girl child turns 18 years of age, the account-holder can withdraw from SSY account to meet expenses of higher education or marriage.
+Once a girl child turns 18, the account holder can withdraw from the SSY account to meet higher education expenses or marriage.
 Amount of withdrawal shall be restricted to 50% of the balance available on 31st March of the previous year, in SSY Account.

-- Example : If Mr. Amit wants to withdraw the amount in August 2018 for his daughter’s higher education, then he will be eligible to withdraw 50% of the balance available as on 31st March 2018.
+Example: If Mr. Amit wants to withdraw in August 2018 for his daughter’s higher education, he will be eligible to remove 50% of the balance available as of 31st March 2018.

 C. Maturity and premature closure of SSY Account

-- Example : If Mrs. Sujata Singh opens the Sukanya Samriddhi Yojana Account for her daughter Ms. Neha who is a girl child of 8 years.
-In this case, the account will be operative for 21 years i.e. till she turns 29 years.
+Example: If Mrs. Sujata Singh opens the Sukanya Samriddhi Yojana Account for her daughter Ms. Neha, a girl child of 8 years.
+In this case, the account will be operative for 21 years, i.e., till she turns 29 years.

-- Premature closure of account can be made only after completion of 5 years of the account.
-Account can be closed prematurely in following cases-
+Premature closure of account can be made only after completing 5 years of the account.
+The account can be closed prematurely in the following cases-

 - Death of guardian